Zunaeed-Imran/Basic_Problem_solve/README.md

 - than reverse the split number.
 - than join the reverse number.
 - than document.write in javascript it will show reverse input number.

+18. Factorial of a number

+- example, the factorial of 4 is 4 × 3 × 2 × 1, which is equal to 24.